yoshiki-okawa/subjects-ts/README.md

 Subjects.ts is very simple typescript utilities using Subject pattern (Observer and Observable) based on TSX (JSX).

-Main focus of this project is to move away from
+Main goal of this project is to help web application development without learning huge front end frameworks.

 ## Usage